Saturday, August 5 –

-Callaway Corvette C7 GT3R finishes 3rd in ADAC GT Masters race!
+Callaway Corvette C7 GT3R qualifies thirteenth, finishes eighth.

 The ADAC GT Masters series is, effectively, the German National Championship.
 GT3 has become the most popular form of GT racing in all of motorsports.
 GT3 is contested worldwide – continental Europe, the United Kingdom, the Middle East, Australia, Japan, South Africa, and South America.
 ADAC GT Masters race are broadcast live and on tape delay in Europe, Asia and South America.
 ADAC runs two races on scheduled weekends, one on Saturday and one on Sunday.
 Each race is run for one hour, with a mandatory driver change at thirty minutes.